artsy/hokusai/docs/Command_Reference.md

 81 more images available
 ```

-Notice that we filter by the `production` tag with `--filter-tags production`, and that currently image `9718ddb9334c3e9b2a0a0ffa5d744e1ca91d5cb3` is currently in production.
-Only the current one will have the `production` tag but previous images will have `production-<timestamp>`.
+The image tagged with `production` (the first one, scroll to the right) is the one being used in production environment (a.k.a. the current production image).
+It is also tagged with `9718ddb9334c3e9b2a0a0ffa5d744e1ca91d5cb3`.
+The images tagged with `production-<timestamp>` were used in production at one point but no longer.

-If current production image is causing issues, pick the prior production image, in this case it's right below tagged as `production--2022-01-26--14-17-47`
+If the current production image is problematic, rollback to the last known-good-working image which in this case is the one tagged with `production--2022-01-26--14-17-47`
 ```
-$ # Time to rollback
+# Rollback
 $ hokusai production deploy production--2022-01-26--14-17-47
 ```